xpack-dev-tools/mingw-w64-gcc-xpack/README-RELEASE.md

 Possibly add a tag here.

-Note: current 12.x does not use the fork repo.
+Note: the current versions do not use the fork repo.

 ## Build